 Your visa only permits you to work at your current employer.
 It is not possible to work for multiple employers during the season.

 What do I do if I need medical attention?

-Visiting a doctor or a hospital in the US may be very different than what you are accustomed to.
+Visiting a doctor or a hospital in the US may be very different from what you are accustomed to.
 Outlined below are the steps you should take to get the best benefit from your travel insurance coverage:

-- If you have a LIFE-THREATENING EMERGENCY immediately call 911 or go to the nearest hospital.
-If the treatment was not life threatening and you were not ADMITTED into the facility you will be responsible for paying $350.00 U.S.
+- If you have a LIFE-THREATENING EMERGENCY, immediately call 911 or go to the nearest hospital.
+If the treatment was not life-threatening and you were not ADMITTED into the facility you will be responsible for paying $350.00 U.S.

 - For all other doctor visits, exams, shots, etc. you should contact Olympus Managed Health Care to ensure that the doctor or facility that you plan on going to is “In-Network” and covered under this health plan.